-(1) Consists of (i) 853,800 shares of common stock and 501,804 shares of common stock issuable upon the exercise of warrants held by LC Fund VI, L.P., (ii) 41,312 shares of common stock and 24,533 shares of common stock issuable upon the exercise of warrants held by LC Parallel Fund VI, L.P. and (iii) 1,081,263 shares of common stock held by LC Healthcare Fund I, L.P.
-The number of shares beneficially owned after the offering includes an aggregate of 2,112,941 shares of our common stock issuable upon the automatic conversion of (a) \$3,460,000 of outstanding principal, plus accrued interest thereon, underlying a convertible promissory note held by LC Healthcare Fund I, L.P. and (b) \$5,000,000 of outstanding principal, plus accrued interest thereon, underlying a convertible promissory note held by Rosy Shine Limited, upon the completion of this offering at an assumed initial public offering price of \$5.50 per share (the midpoint of the range set forth on the cover page of this prospectus), assuming a conversion date of June 30, 2018.
+(1)Consists of (i) 853,800 shares of common stock and 501,804 shares of common stock issuable upon the exercise of warrants held by LC Fund VI, L.P., (ii) 41,312 shares of common stock and 24,533 shares of common stock issuable upon the exercise of warrants held by LC Parallel Fund VI, L.P. and (iii) 1,081,263 shares of common stock held by LC Healthcare Fund I, L.P.
+The number of shares beneficially owned after the offering includes (i) an aggregate of 13,216 shares of our common stock issuable upon the net exercise of warrants held by LC Fund VI, L.P. and LC Parallel Fund VI, L.P. and (ii) an aggregate of 1,291,241 shares of our common stock issuable upon the automatic conversion of (a) \$3,460,000 of outstanding principal, plus accrued interest thereon, underlying a convertible promissory note held by LC Healthcare Fund I, L.P. and (b) \$5,000,000 of outstanding principal, plus accrued interest thereon, underlying a convertible promissory note held by Rosy Shine Limited, upon the completion of this offering at an assumed initial public offering price of \$9.00 per share (the midpoint of the range set forth on the cover page of this prospectus), assuming a conversion date of June 30, 2018.
 Each of LC Fund VI, L.P., LC Parallel Fund VI, L.P., and LC Healthcare Fund I, L.P., collectively referred to as the LC Funds, are ultimately controlled and managed by Legend Capital, a limited liability Chinese company.
 Legend Capital is ultimately controlled by a management team consisting of three key individuals, Linan Zhu, Hao Chen, and Nengguang Wang.
 In addition, Junfeng Wang is a Managing Director of Legend Capital.
 Each of these individual managers of Legend Capital shares voting and investment power over the shares held by the LC Funds and each disclaims beneficial ownership of all shares held by Legend Capital, except to the extent of each such member's actual pecuniary interest therein.
 Rosy Shine Limited is ultimately controlled and managed by Legend Holdings, a limited liability Chinese joint stock company listed on a Stock Exchange of Hong Kong (3396), which is controlled by its board of directors.
-The board of directors of Legend Holdings has sole voting and investmen
+The board of directors of Legend Holdings has sole voting and investment power over the shares held by Rosy Shine Limited.
+None of the members of the board of directors has individual voting or investment power with respect to such shares and each disclaims beneficial ownership of such shares.
+The address of the each of the above entities is Legend Capital, 10F, Tower A, Raycom Infotech Park, No.2, Kexueyuan South Road, Zhongguancun, Haidian District, Beijing 100190 PRC.